 Do I have to pre-book a time or a slot to visit La Cité du Vin?

 No, your dated ticket is valid for the whole day of your visit.
 La Cité du Vin is open daily from 10am to 7pm.
 To get the most out of your visit, we advise you to come in the morning.
 Lunch is available from La Cité’s restaurants, or you may picnic in the garden.

 What kind of activities are currently on offer at La Cité du Vin?

 The Permanent Exhibition (3,000m²) of La Cité du Vin is open.
 You may visit the Permanent Exhibition freely, while respecting the social distance between visitors and the indicated pedestrian flows and standing points.
 We advise you to bring your own headphones or ear buds (standard jack) for your visit.
 If you do not have your personal headphones, we will of course provide them.
 You may also visit the Belvedere on the 8th floor to admire the view while enjoying a glass of wine (or grape juice for under 18s), included in your admission ticket.

 Are visitors’ areas disinfected regularly?
 There are many tactile features at La Cité du Vin, how do you keep them clean?

 Surfaces and objects that are frequently touched are cleaned several times per day with wipes or cleaning strips containing a surfactant.
 Touch screens are covered with an anti-bacterial film designed by a French company.
-Furthermore, each Visit Companion (multi-media device required for the visit) is used only once per day by a single visitor and all devices are cleaned every evening.
+Furthermore, each Visit Companion (multi-media device required for the visit) is cleaned after each use.
 If you wish, you may use your personal headphones (universal jack).
 If not, we will provide you with headphones that have been disinfected.

 How does the ventilation/ air conditioning system work at La Cité du Vin?
 Is there a risk it could spread the virus?